Annelise Ly is Associate Professor at the department of Professional and Intercultural Communication at NHH.

 Her work has been published in international journals and peer-reviewed books.
 The list of her publications can be found in her CV and on Cristin.

 Ly teaches intercultural business communication, global leadership and French language and French society at NHH.
 She resorts to active learning methods such as Team-Based Learning and flipped classroom.
 Her teaching is interactive, innovative, and inspired by best practice examples from Harvard Business School (2019), colleagues at NHH and students’ feedback.
 She was awarded the status of Excellent Teacher Practitioner (merittert underviser) in 2021.

-Ly is also engaged in science communication, and has several featured articles and interviews in Dagens Næringsliv, Personal og ledelse, Forskning.no, Språkteigen and NRK Hordaland, amongst others.
-She has also given talks at Litteraturhuset in Bergen and participated in Pecha Kucha and Forsker Grand Prix.
+Ly is also engaged in science communication.
+She has participated in podcasts (Ledertaffel at NHH, NOKUT) and has featured articles and interviews in Dagens Næringsliv, Personal og ledelse, Forskning.no, among others.
+She also regularly gives talks in companies.

 Ly holds a PhD in intercultural communication (2016) from NHH, an International Master in Management (2006) from SKEMA business school (Lille, France), a Master of French from the University of Bergen and a specialisation in teaching French as a foreign language (FLE) (2006) from la Sorbonne University in Paris, France.

 Interkulturell kommunikasjon, kulturforståelse, global ledelse, mangfold og inkludering.

 Global Leadership, Intercultural Business Communication, French Language and Culture, Chinese Business Culture